F-5 tiger

 Use of the T-38 Through the Years

 Between 1961 and 1972, Northrop delivered more than 1,100 T-38s to the Air Force.
-Over the years, the T-38 program has evolved into a Pacer Classic sustainment program, with essential modifications to the airframe, engine, and system components, as well as major structural replacements.
+Over the years, the T-38 program has evolved into a Pacer Classic sustainment program, with essential modifications to the airframe, engine, system components, and major structural replacements.

-The T-38 was used by the Strategic Air Command to train bomber and tanker copilots and as proficiency aircraft to train all pilots for a number of Air Force aircraft.
-Currently, the T-38 is used to train U-2 and B-2 pilots for the Air Combat Command and Global Strike Command, respectively.
+The T-38 was used by the Strategic Air Command to train bomber and tanker copilots and as proficiency aircraft to train all pilots for many Air Force aircraft.
+Currently, the T-38 trains U-2 and B-2 pilots for the Air Combat Command and Global Strike Command, respectively.

 In 2001, the Air Force began taking deliveries of the T-38C, which includes a glass cockpit, as a part of its Avionics Upgrade Program.
 The T-38C has subsequently been upgraded with an advanced propulsion system.
 The entire T-38 program is slated for phaseout beginning in 2023.